-- Capsulectomy involves the removal of scar tissue
+- A Capsulectomy involves the removal of scar tissue,

-- Capsulotomy, however, involves the making of incisions in the scar tissue surrounding the implant
+- and, Capsulotomy, involves the making of incisions in the scar tissue surrounding the implant

-- This procedure helps to produce a softer, more natural appearance and feel especially after capsular contracture
+- This procedure helps to not only produce a softer, more natural appearance but also a more natural feel, especially after capsular contracture.

 How much does Breast Revision Surgery Cost?